adithyareddygorrepati/financewithyu/README.md

 ![Architecture Diagram](architecture/nextcloud_architecture_diagram.png)

-If the image does not render directly in your viewer, open it from the `architecture/` folder.
+If the image does not render directly in your viewer, open it from the [Architecture Diagram](https://github.com/adithyareddygorrepati/financewithyu/blob/main/architecture/nextcloud_architecture_diagram.png) folder.

 ---